 "When you strip back all the noise and the rules and the restrictions, it is much easier to tap into the messages that your body is sending you," Thomas explains, who was sceptical herself when she first came across the term 'intuitive eating'.

 Find a range of services to suit you, from medication through to managed programs

 Intuitive eating principles

 There are 10 intuitive eating principles, focused around trusting your body and learning to respond appropriately to hunger and fullness.
 In theory, if you're in tune with your body and aware of your hunger cues, you should be able to tell what you need to eat and when to feel good.

 - Make peace with food

 - Cope with your feelings without using food

 - Honour your health

-These commandments sound simple, practically common sense, but it can be far trickier in practice.
+These intuitive eating principles sound simple, practically common sense, but it can be far trickier in practice.

 "Unconditional permission to eat what you want is an essential tenet of intuitive eating.
 However, if you do that without any regard to how food makes you feel, then it's not going to be a particularly pleasant way to eat."